-- 1. Assign a Care Coordinator and notify the member by the 10th of the month the change is effective.
-The 8.30 CM Change Intro letter may be used to notify the member of a change in Care Coordinator. - 2.
-Enter the name of the assigned Care Coordinator in Bridgeview following the process outlined in the Bridgeview Care Coordination User Guide. - 2.
-3. After confirmation of new Delegate, CC can reassign new delegate in R-MnCHOICES using Smart Guide: Assignments, transfers and discharges in R-MnCHOICES Help Center as applicable. - 4.
+- 3. After confirmation of new Delegate, CC can reassign new delegate in MnCHOICES using Smart Guide: Assignments, transfers and discharges in MnCHOICES Help Center as applicable. - 4.
 Update the Screening Document to reflect the change in Care Coordinator - 5.
 Notify the financial worker of the assigned Care Coordinator's name. - 6.
-Notify the primary care provider using Intro to Primary Care Provider letter.
+Notify the primary care provider using Change in CC Intro to Primary Care Provider letter.
 For clinic delegates, notification to primary care provider documented per clinic process.
 Confirm the PCC is correct in Bridgeview.
 If not, please update following the process outlined in the Primary Care Clinic (PCC) Change section of these Guidelines. - 7.
-The Care Coordinator is now responsible for the content of the transferred assessment and care plan.
-The CC must review the assessment and care plan received from the previous Delegate.
-If applicable, document any updates and complete any areas that are not complete. - 8.
-Follow the process for completing the assessment and care plan/MnC support plan if no current assessment/Care Plan/MnC support plan is received from the transferring Delegate. - 9.
+The Care Coordinator is now responsible for the content of the transferred assessment and Support Plan.
+The CC must review the assessment and Support Plan received from the previous Delegate.
+If applicable, document any updates and complete any areas that are not complete. - 9.
 Keep copies of all forms and letters related to the transfer for your records.